Connections Lab @ NJIT

 Key Contributions

-Conducted foundational research and literature review spanning academic work, historical perspectives, as well as speculative/fictional sources to identify opportunity spaces for CLL systems.
+Conducted foundational research and literature review spanning academic, historical, and speculative sources to map the opportunity space for CLL systems

-Led exploratory research to understand how people capture, recall, and share experiences over time.
+Led exploratory research into how people capture, recall, and share experiences — interviews (n=10), ethnography (n=3), diary study (n=6)

-Conducted competitive analyses across adjacent tools (e.g. social platforms, fitness trackers, media storage) to identify gaps and opportunities.
+Conducted competitive analysis across adjacent tools — social platforms, fitness trackers, media storage — to surface gaps and opportunities

-Designed and tested interactive paper prototypes, exploring how users navigate and reconstruct experiences from multi-source data.
-Usability testing, n=10; Iterations =3.
+Designed and tested interactive paper prototypes exploring how users navigate multi-source data — usability testing (n=10), 3 iterations

 Why this work matters…